 - You will receive an email confirmation informing you of whether your bail payment was approved or denied, and whether the individual has been cleared for discharge from DOC custody.

 - You will receive a refund from the Department of Finance roughly eight weeks after the case for which you paid bail has been resolved.
 The court sends a refund order to the Department of Finance within six weeks.
 The Department of Finance sends a check to the surety (or sureties) within two weeks of receiving the refund order from the court.
-Your refund will not include the 2% online bail processing fee.

 REMEMBER: If the person you paid bail for does not attend all of his / her court appearances, the bail amount may be forfeited.

 You can pay bail in person 24 hours a day, 7 days a week at any of the following Department of Correction facilities, regardless of where the individual is housed:

 • Manhattan Detention Complex

 o 125 White St, New York, NY 10013